Downtown Fresno church continues indoor services despite Gov. Newsom's order

 FRESNO, Calif.
-(KFSN) -- t's going to take more than an order from the governor to stop Cornerstone Church in Downtown Fresno from conducting their Sunday service.
+(KFSN) -- It's going to take more than an order from the governor to stop Cornerstone Church in Downtown Fresno from conducting their Sunday service.

 "I think we need to come to church and if you are able to come to church, then you ought to get out and go to church," said Cornerstone Church Pastor Jim Franklin during their Sunday service.